What is an Intra-Aortic Balloon Pump(IABP)?

-The IABP is a short term and temporary solution to support a severely weak heart after Cardiac Surgry(Coronary Artery Bypass Graft (CABG)) or after a Heart Attack(Acute Myocardial Infarction) has been sustained.
+The IABP is a short term and temporary solution to support a severely weak heart after Cardiac Surgery(Coronary Artery Bypass Graft (CABG)), after a Heart Attack(Acute Myocardial Infarction) or after a Cardiac Arrest has been sustained.
 It will only be used for a few days, up to one week in rare instances.
 The longer the IABP stays in place the higher the risk for infection.

 Are There Any Complications?

 Since the device is placed in the femoral artery(groin) and aorta it could cause ischemia(tissue death due to lack of oxygen), and compartment syndrome.
 The leg is at highest risk of becoming ischemic(tissue death due to lack of oxygen), if the femoral artery it is supplied by, becomes obstructed.
 Placing the balloon too low in the aorta may induce occlusion of the renal artery and subsequent renal/kidney failure.
 Other possible complications are cerebral embolism during insertion, infection, dissection of the aorta, perforation of the artery and bleeding(hemorrhage) in the mediastinum.
 Mechanical failure of the balloon itself is also a risk which entails vascular surgery to remove under that circumstance.
 After balloon removal there is also a risk of ‘embolic shower’ from micro clots that have formed on the surface of the balloon, and can lead to peripheral thrombosis and lack of oxygen supply to the heart.

 Of course, if you have any questions or concerns, please discuss them with the ICU nurses and doctors.